-We draw attention to Note 28 to the financial statements which discusses the implication to the Club of the Notice to Vacate issued by the Regional Trial Court, First Judicial Region, Branch 6, Baguio City on April 20, 2015 which orders all the sub-lessees of Camp John Hay Development Corporation to vacate the premises and turn over the lease improvements to Bases Conversion and Development Authority.
-The progress of the case including management's plans regarding this matter are disclosed in Note 28.
+We draw attention to Note 1.2 to the financial statements which discusses the implication to the Club of the Notice to Vacate issued by the Regional Trial Court (RTC), First Judicial Region, Branch 6, Baguio City on April 20, 2015 which orders all the sub-lessees of Camp John Hay Development Corporation (CJH DevCo) to vacate the premises and turn over the lease improvements to Bases Conversion and Development Authority (BCDA).
+In a press release dated April 10, 2024, the Supreme Court announced that it issued a decision granting the petition for review on certiorari filed by BCDA assailing the rulings of the Court of Appeals which had reversed the RTC's confirmation of the arbitral ruling.
+The ultimate outcome and possible effects of the Supreme Court Decision cannot be presently determined by the Club's management and the Board of governors, and the Club's legal team is studying the Club's remedies under the circumstances.
 Our opinion is not modified in respect of this matter.